erikng/blog.eriknicolasgomez.com/_posts/2016-11-27-the-untouchables-apples-new-os-activation-for-touch-bar-macbook-pros.md

   * Delete FileVault 2 volume
   * Re-run Workflow 4

 In _none_ of these tests did I receive the critical software update.
 For informational purposes, workflow 5 was tested due to Imagr's inability to wipe FileVault encrypted volumes and was the closest thing to Joe's testing.
-After some discussions with Joe, we had a theory as to the true culpit of the issue.
+After some discussions with Joe, we had a theory as to the true culprit of the issue.

 ### Workflow Goldmine
 * Workflow 6